Mitaka

 Earth's day side

-Zoom back towards the Earth using the "-" button until a green "+" sign appears on the surface.
+Zoom back towards the Earth using the "-" button or the "PAGE UP" key until a green "+" sign appears on the surface.

-You can land there by selecting "Landing/Take Off" from the menu bar or pushing the mouse wheel.
+You can land on the indicated location by selecting "Landing/Take Off" from the menu bar, pressing the "S" key, or pressing the mouse wheel.

 If you land on the Earth's day side, you will see a blue sky.

-Forward the time to night, you can see the starry sky at that location.
+If you move the time forward to night, you can see the starry sky at that location.

 To continue with the tutorial, take off and zoom out again so you can see the whole Earth.